Melody-Lin/Basic-Calculator/README.md

 # Basic-Calculator
 ### Summary
-• A basic calculator coded with HTML and javascript
+• A basic calculator programmed with HTML and javascript
 • Simulate the interface of Macbook's calculator
 • The image of the calculator is as follows